chriscodex/ChrisCodeX/README.md

 If you have an idea in mind, we can build it together.

 ## I am into:
-Micro Services, System Design, gRPC, Websockets, RESTfull-API
+- Systems Design
+- Go/Python Backend: Web and Systems
+  - gRPC
+  - WebSockets
+  - RESTfull API

 ## Languages and Tools: